AI Evaluation Strategy

 That sequence creates confusion.
 A prompt that looks impressive in a demo may fail on an edge case the team never wrote down.
 A workflow that seems useful in development may quietly violate a policy requirement that no one translated into an eval scenario.
 By the time these problems are visible, the implementation is already shaping the requirements.

 Pre-build evals reverse that order.
 They force a team to decide what success looks like before writing prompts, wiring tools, building orchestration logic, or integrating retrieval.
 They are the AI equivalent of specifying tests before building the system, except the focus is not just on deterministic software behavior.
-It is on expected agent behavior under ambiguity, imperfect instructions, safety boundaries, and tool interactions.
+It is on expected agent behavior under ambiguity, imperfect instructions, safety boundaries, and tool interactions, which is why they sit naturally between eval fundamentals and build-time eval execution.

 Why This Matters